Ping Lacson: Super Cop

-Ping Lacson: Super Cop is a 2000 Philippine biographical action film directed by Toto Natividad, starring Rudy Fernandez.
-Fernandez played the then-PNP Chief Panfilo "Ping" Lacson's life and police career.
-The movie was an official entry for the 2000 Metro Manila Film Festival.
+Ping Lacson: Super Cop is a 2000 Philippine biographical action film directed by Toto Natividad.
+The film stars Rudy Fernandez in the title role.
+The film is based on Panfilo "Ping" Lacson's career as a policeman.
+During this time, Lacson was the PNP Chief.

+Produced by Millennium Cinema, the film was released on December 25, 2000 as an official entry for the 26th Metro Manila Film Festival.
+Less than a month after the film's release, Lacson himself participated in the Second EDSA Revolution (or EDSA II) in January 2001 that removed President Joseph Estrada from office, as well as the EDSA III protests in April 2001 that sought to return him to power.

 Plot

-The movie premises the Kuratong Baleleng rubout in 1995, and showing the timeline of his career, from Philippine Military Academy, Metrocom Intelligence and Security Group, People Power Revolution, Presidential Anti-Crime Commission's Task Force Habagat into reaching PNP Chief post.
+The film depicts the Kuratong Baleleng rubout in 1995, and showing the timeline of his career, from Philippine Military Academy, Metrocom Intelligence and Security Group, People Power Revolution, Presidential Anti-Crime Commission's "Task Force Habagat" into reaching PNP Chief post.